0x22fe/Unum/README.md

 # Unum
 ## Version 1.0.0
 A programming language designed for simplicity, concurrency, and flow.
-The project is written in C99, however it may be changed to C89 for improved compatibility.
+The interpreter is written in C99.

 **The project has suspended development, however it is usable.**